-Costs incurred in connection with issuance of long-term debt, consisting primarily of legal fees, as well as bond premium, have been deferred and are being amortized over the life of the related debt.
+Costs incurred in connection with issuance of long-term debt, consisting primarily of legal fees, are expensed as incurred with the adoption of GASB No. 65.
+Bond premiums have been deferred and are being amortized over the life of the related debt.

-Net assets
+Net position

-Net assets are classified in the following categories:
+Net position is classified in the following categories:

-Invested in capital assets, net of related debt - This category groups all capital assets, including infrastructure, into one component of net assets.
+Net Investment in capital assets - This category groups all capital assets, including infrastructure, into one component of net position.
 Accumulated depreciation and the outstanding balance of debt that are attributable to the acquisition, construction or improvement of these assets reduces this category.

-Restricted net assets - This category represents external restrictions imposed by creditors, grantors, contributors or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.
+Restricted net position - This category represents external restrictions imposed by creditors, grantors, contributors or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.

-Unrestricted net assets - This category represents the amount not restricted for any project or other purpose.
+Unrestricted net position - This category represents the amount not restricted for any project or other purpose.